 What you need to know and do if you have permission to attend or return to campus or another University site.

-Do not come to campus if you have a fever, chills or sweats, cough, sore throat, shortness of breath, runny nose, or loss of sense of taste or smell – however mild.
+Do not come to campus if you have a fever, chills or sweats, cough, sore throat, shortness of breath, runny nose, or loss or change in sense of taste or smell – however mild.

 Follow this guide about getting tested for COVID-19 and what to do if you or someone you know tests positive, including notifying the University.

 Guidelines around face masks are changing regularly.
 You should carry a face mask at all times and wear one as required under current Department of Health and Human Services (DHHS) recommendations.

 If you are in a space where 1.5 metres physical distancing cannot be maintained, DHHS strongly recommends that you wear a face mask.